-The instance of quotas for European works and independent productions is not necessarily to be framed as "bad" policy but only reveals that there is a constant need to cautiously examine the effects of the applied regulatory tools and their relation to the pursued goal.
-In this sense, the approaches suggested by the Commission in its Agenda for Culture for applying impact assessment methodologies, as well as the use of OMC appear welcome and especially appropriate.35 The availability of concrete data and evidence may also be helpful in trying to overcome the existing strong path dependencies for audiovisual regulation within the EU.36 Changes can be truly needed considering the emergence of a new information and communication environment due to the wide spread of digital technologies and above all, the internet and the world wide web.
-On the other hand, the example of the Television without Frontier Directive (now, as we discuss below, to be referred to as the Audiovisual Media Services Directive) shows that in the field of the media, the EU has substantial leverage to pursue distinct cultural diversity goals that Member States must then implement in their national legal frameworks.
+The example also shows that there is a constant need for cautiously examining the effects of the applied regulatory tools and their relation to the pursued goal.
+Changes might truly be needed in response to the emergence of a new information and communication environment due to the wide spread of digital technologies and above all, the Internet and the world wide web.
+On the other hand, the example of the Television without Frontiers Directive shows that in the field of the media, the EU has substantial leverage to pursue distinct cultural diversity goals that Member States must then implement in their national legal frameworks.